MicrosoftDocs/dynamics365smb-docs/business-central/across-use-workflows.md

 A workflow is a sequence of tasks that are triggered by an action, a condition or a rule.
 Workflows are usually implemented to integrate business logic to an organization, such as the separation of duties, unifying processes, or to increase trust and responsibilities.

-The workflows are designed to create requests for approval of a new value while keeping the old value in case the request is not approved.
-The new value will not be implemented until the last request is approved.
+The workflows are designed to create requests for approval of a new value while keeping the old value in case the request isn't approved.
+The new value won't be implemented until the last request is approved.

 The business logic could be approval of: